widdix/aws-cf-templates/docs/migrate-v7.md

 ## ecs/service-cluster-alb, ecs/service-dedicated-alb, vpc/vpc-nat-instance

 1. The parameter `SubDomainName` was renamed to `SubDomainNameWithDot` and now expects that your name end with a dot.
 E.g., if the value of `SubDomainName` is `ssh.`, set `SubDomainNameWithDot` to `ssh.`.

+## jenkins/jenkins-*

+1. Amazon Linux is updated to Amazon Linux 2.
+2. The parameter `SubDomainName` was renamed to `SubDomainNameWithDot` and now expects that your name end with a dot.
+E.g., if the value of `SubDomainName` is `ssh.`, set `SubDomainNameWithDot` to `ssh.`.
+3. `SystemsManagerAccess` will be enabled by default.
+4. The parameter `JenkinsVersion` was removed to make updates possible.

 ## static-website/static-website